 McCool Travel tip: while South Florida and Central Florida experience an overwhelming number of visitors between January and April, Amelia Island is relatively quiet but still has great weather.

-Thank you to Amelia Island tourism for inviting me to experience the island.
-I was not otherwise compensated and this content represents my independent thoughts about Amelia Island.
+Thank you to Amelia Island tourism for inviting me to experience cool, happy, and fun things to do in Amelia Island.

-Things To Do in Amelia Island Florida
+8 Great Things to Do in Amelia Island Florida

 Amelia Island beaches regularly appear on lists of top beaches so you know they must be gorgeous.
 They are!
 Amelia Island beaches are wide, have white quartz sand (feels great on the feet!), and, in certain areas, are firm enough for 4 wheel drive vehicles to drive on (the beach, not your feet).
-The City of Fernandina Beach lends beach wheelchairs to residents and visitors.
-How cool is that?
-Keep reading for the McCool Travel inside scoop on where to find shark teeth.
-Yes, shark teeth!
+Really, this is one of the best US coastal scenic drives and reason enough to visit Amelia Island.

 Amelia Island Trolleys provides narrated tours of the historic district and Old Town.
-Coastal Living‘s readers recently voted Fernandina Beach as the Best Historic Downtown and #4 Happiest Seaside Town.
+Coastal Living‘s readers voted Fernandina Beach as the Best Historic Downtown and #4 Happiest Seaside Town.
 Pelicans in the marina and a Pétanque tournament (with participants from more than 12 countries) entertained me during my latest visit.

-Truly experience a dizzying range of culinary amazingness on Amelia Island.
-Salt (at The Ritz-Carlton Amelia Island) is one of only three AAA 5 diamond restaurants in the entire state of Florida—there are only 51 AAA 5 diamond restaurants in the entire US.
+Experience a dizzying range of culinary amazingness on Amelia Island.
+Salt (one of The Ritz-Carlton Amelia Island restaurants) is one of only three AAA 5 diamond restaurants in the entire state of Florida—there are only 51 AAA 5 diamond restaurants in the entire US.

 Fort Clinch State Park occupies the northern end of Amelia Island.
 Look across the water to see Cumberland Island in Georgia.
 More than just an historic fort, though, the 1,400 acre state park provides many recreation opportunities.
 Hike and bike the oak canopied trails, fish or swim in the ocean water, camp in an authentic “Old Florida” setting, and search for shark teeth on the 3 miles of shoreline.
 I found a shark tooth on the beach in front of the fort!